onewelcome/java-spring-oidc-example/README.md

 ### IntelliJ

-Go to `File->Open` and open the spring-google-openidconnect/pom.xml, open it as a project.
+Go to `File->Open` and open the file `java-spring-oidc-example/pom.xml`, open it as a project.

-The `com.github.fromi.openidconnect.Application` should automatically be found and set up a run configuration for you so you can run it within IntelliJ.
+The class `com.onegini.oidc.Application` should automatically be found and set up a run configuration for you so you can run it within IntelliJ.

 ## Onegini Configuration
 You'll need to properly setup your client using the Onegini Admin panel before you can begin testing.